 Your goals or your spouse’s goals for child custody may also have shifted during these unprecedented times.
 Your schedules may have changed; one of you might be working more or be unemployed.
 Having to re-negotiate a parenting plan can also delay your divorce.
 Although you might still want to get your divorce over with as soon as possible, it is imperative that you take your time to re-evaluate these critical issues.
 While the court understands there may need to be changes to your custody orders in the future, they are meant to be permanent orders.

 Questions About How COVID-19 Might Impact Your Divorce?
-Contact A Skilled Charlotte Divorce Attorney Today
+Contact A Skilled Charlotte Law Firm Today

 We know this is a time of considerable uncertainty, and you may have many questions about how COVID-19 will impact your divorce proceedings.
 Rest assured, we are here for you and will do everything we can to get your divorce finalized as soon as possible.
 Our staff members are closing monitoring client deadlines and court closures to provide the best possible service.
 We have put safety measures in place to protect the health and well-being of our clients and staff.